wabkur/alx-higher_level_programming/0x05-python-exceptions/README.md

-function that executes a function safely
+Python function def magic_calculation that does exactly the same as the following Python bytecode